xyczero/pcms/README.md

 Introduction
 -------------
-A personal content management system is baesd on Django and Bootstrap which is showing in form of blog
+A personal content management system is baesd on Django and Bootstrap which is showing in form of blog.

 FUNCTION
 -------------